 - AG Sumer Campus and AG Presidential Museum and Library, a Russian Constructivist factory transformed into an educational facility, library, and museum

-Arolat was born into a family of prominent Turkish architects.
-He joined his parents’ firm after graduating from Istanbul’s Mimar Sinan University.
-In 2004, he founded EAA – Emre Arolat Architecture with Gonca Pasolar.
+Arolat founded Emre Arolat Architecture (EAA) with Gonca Pasolar in 2004.
 Today, the firm has offices in London and New York in addition to Istanbul.
-Its projects have received international recognition, including the Mies Van der Rohe Award and the Aga Khan Award.
-Arolat has lectured at design schools around the world.
-He was the Norman R. Foster Visiting Professor at the Yale School of Architecture in 2017.
-In 2012, he co-curated the first Istanbul Design Biennale.
-His work has been widely published and exhibited, including at the 2012 and 2016 Venice Biennales.
+Its projects have received the Mies Van der Rohe Award and the Aga Khan Award.
+Arolat has taught and lectured at design schools around the world, including Pratt and Yale, where he was the Norman R. Foster Visiting Professor.
+In 2012, he was a co-curator of the first Istanbul Design Biennale.